Oldwestern1/Ludoreel-Game-design-tool/README.md

 https://boardgamegeek.com/browse/boardgamemechanic

 Feel free to add things if you would like.
 I am still learning and practicing.
 This is for fun and I am not planning on doing too much.

-It currently is not working, It works when using the html file from my computer on chrome but not currently from the github page.